Chapter 1: Language

 · For deferring implementation to sub-classes.

-· Opposite of final, final can't be sub-classed, abstract must be sub-classed.
+· Opposite of final, final can't be sub-classed, abstract must

 · A class should be declared abstract,